Upload documents for data extraction

 – PDF files should not contain more than 1,500 pages.

-You can find the button on the business dashboard, just below the pie chart for each module.
-The upload button is also available on the detailed page for relevant module.
+You can find the button on the business dashboard below each module’s pie chart.
+The upload button is also available on the detailed page for relevant modules.

 3. Email to document inbox

 Receipt Bot Document Inbox is an easy way to upload documents directly that you receive via email.
-Receipt Bot’s data extraction technology can extract data from the email body as well as the attachments.
+Receipt Bot’s data extraction technology can extract data from the email body and the attachments.
 You can email documents directly to Receipt Bot’s Document Inbox for processing.

-When you add a business in Receipt Bot, email addresses are set up for the business based on the short name for all the modules.
-You can find it on your business dashboard in the “Key Bookkeeping Information” tile, as highlighted in the screenshot below.
+When you add a business to the Receipt Bot, email inboxes are set up for the business based on the short name for each module.
+This information is available on your business dashboard in the “Key Bookkeeping Information” tile.

 4. Take pictures using Receipt Bot mobile apps

-Receipt Bot mobile receipt scanning app are available for both the Android or iOS which lets you capture, upload, and record expenses and receipts on the go as you spend.
-It is a great way to ensure your expenses are recorded promptly and no documents are missed.
+Receipt Bot’s mobile receipt scanning app is available for Android or iOS.
+It lets you capture, upload, and record expenses and receipts on the go.
+It is a great way to ensure your expenses are recorded promptly, and no documents are missed.

 5. Upload documents via Receipt Bot Secure API

 You can use the Receipt Bot Open API to automate uploading documents for data extraction.
-This feature is helpful if you have the software configured to take documents from your clients and send those documents to Receipt Bot via our secure API.
+This feature is helpful if you have the software configured to take documents from your clients and you want to send those documents to Receipt Bot for data extraction.

-To start using the Receipt Bot Open API, navigate to the Integration Data page and obtain the relevant API keys and credentials.
+To use the Receipt Bot Open API, navigate to the Integration Data page and obtain the relevant API keys and credentials.
+The Postman API Documentation provides detailed documentation on submitting documents via the Receipt Bot API.
+Receipt Bot Open API Documentation Link

 Frequently Asked Questions